Students earning a certificate in Water Quality Management will:

 - CIVL 601 Sustainable Water Quality and Resources 3 semester hours

-- ENVS 605 Aquatic Chemistry 3 semester hours
+- CIVL 605 Aquatic Chemistry 3 semester hours

 - ENVS 607 Environmental Engineering and Science Lab 3 semester hours or

-- ENVS 608 Contaminant Fate, Transport, and Remediation 3 semester hours
+- CIVL 608 Contaminant Fate, Transport, and Remediation 3 semester hours

 - B.S. or higher degree in any engineering discipline or consent of the program director